When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 5. time sensitivity of the donor filing cycle.

-Because this lane is often reviewed against tax filing language, an appraisal that is not explicit about category scope can delay approval or create unnecessary revisions.
+Because donation work is often reviewed against tax filing language, an appraisal that is not explicit about category scope can delay approval or create unnecessary revisions.

-Estate lane: why probate value disputes often start with unclear wording
+Estate needs: why probate value disputes often start with unclear wording

 Pottery in estate portfolios appears in surprising numbers because ceramics can sit in closets for years and move with inherited homes.
 The valuation pressure in probate is not just monetary; it is interpersonal.
 Heirs are often weighing “what it would cost” against “what it is worth,” and an imprecise report can produce conflict or extra legal review.